MicrosoftDocs/CordovaDocs/cordovadocs/security/best-practices.md

+---
-<properties pageTitle="Understand Cordova platform security"
+title: "Understand Cordova platform security"
-  description="Cordova platform and app security" services="" documentationCenter="" authors="clantz" />
+description: "Cordova platform and app security"
+author: "clantz"
+---

 #Cordova platform security features
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions.
 Like the web, Cordova is a very open platform and as a result it does not force you down a specific path that will always guarantee a secure app.
 Instead provides a set of tools that you can use to lock down your app as appropriate.
 A forced lockdown approach can block critical scenarios and thus tends to have undesired results.

 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki).
 However, given the increased capabilities Cordova apps are afforded, it is important to limit your risk as much as possible.
 This document will outline some of the security features that exist in Cordova and some general best practices for improving the overall security of your app beyond what you may typically think about for web apps.

 ## Update Cordova
 While always a good recommendation, staying up to date with Cordova versions is a best practice as security fixes are included on a regular basis.
 You should do everything you can to use **Cordova 5.1.1 or higher** as this version provide some critical capabilities that can improve the overall security of your app.
 Specifically:

 1. **The Crosswalk Webview** - The Android platform in Cordova 5 and up (cordova-android 4.0.0+) introduced the ability to use alternate WebView implmentations including the [Crosswalk Webview](https://crosswalk-project.org/).
 Crosswalk is a patched and feature rich version of Chromium with access to important security features not available versions of Android as recent as [4.3](http://caniuse.com/#search=content%20security%20policy%201.0) and [4.4](http://caniuse.com/#search=web%20cryptography).
 2. **Content Security Policy (CSP) Support**: Android with Crosswalk, iOS, and Windows 10 all support adding a Content Security Policy to your app and this represents an important security tool to take advantage of for any app.
 A strict policy can eliminate security attack vectors at the underlying webview/browser level.
 3. **Windows 10 Support w/CSP and "Local Mode":** Windows 10 features a more nuanced view of security than Windows/Phone 8.1 did with significant improvements in compatibility between Android and iOS by default.
 In addition to CSP support, Windows 10 supports something called "local mode" that adds OS level security measures and allows additional native Windows 10 features to be used from within your Cordova app.

 You should **absolutely not use Cordova versions < 4.3.1** as your app will be rejected from Google Play due to a specific security issue.